henrikroschmann/Async-Is-the-way/README.md

 Console.WriteLine("After winter we have summer");
 ```

 Synchronously we expect the first call to complete *"First we have winter"* and then the second *"After winter we have summer"*.
 Execution flows from one to the other.
-However, a asynchronous execution model does not work like that.
+However, an asynchronous execution model does not work like that.
 It is all about *continuations*.
 When you start doing something you also say what you expect to happen next.
 My example above is somewhat silly but let's say that operation one requires more computation or latency if we have external API calls the one that returns first wins the race so we can end up with operation 2 returning before operation 1.

 When a task is awaited in an async context the async operation starts and returns a token that can be used to provide the continuation later on.
 This token represents an ongoing operation that might have been completed or is still in progress.
-Typically the token is in the form of **Task** or **Task<TResult>**
+Typically the token is in the form of **Task** or **Task< TResult >**

 > 1. Do some work
 > 2. Start an asynchronous operation and remember the token it returns